Last updated 10 am on 28 September 2020.

 (B) Physical distancing norms

 Maintaining physical distancing between individuals is also a key part of the measures to break the transmission of COVID-19.
-Please ensure that you always maintain a distance of 2 m between yourselves, wherever you are on campus.
-When using lifts on campus please do not exceed the prescribed number of individuals in a lift at any given time.
-This is clearly indicated just outside doors in the lift lobby on every floor.
+Please ensure that you always maintain a distance of 2 m from anyone else, wherever you are on campus.

 (C)Zoning Updates and the use of QR codes: